this isn’t my first rodeo.

 I was a Director of Operations for one of the largest restaurant franchisees in the country, overseeing 14 million in annual revenue and a team of 350 of the most hardworking peeps I know.

-I did everything under the sun for a regional coffee company, including rocking the espresso machine, writing and implementing training programs and an operations manual and hustling some seriously grassroots local marketing efforts.
+I did everything under the sun for a regional coffee company, including rocking the espresso machine, writing and implementing training programs and operations manuals and hustling some seriously grassroots local marketing efforts.

 I’ve also been a bartender, waitress, snowboard shop employee, journalist, $39 per night no-tell motel manager, conference sales manager and event planner.